Inverno Framework Web Application Security Guide

 }

-You should now be all set and you can start securing the application.
+You should now be all set, and you can start securing the application.

 Note that the Inverno security module, which defines core security API and services, is provided as a transitive dependency.

-Step 2: Setup the Login page
+Step 2: Set up the Login page

 Let's start by setting up the application login page that will be used by users to log into the application.
 The Inverno security-http module provides a whitelabel login page through the FormLoginPageHandler